Billy1301/Excalibur/README.md

 You have the options to share with multiple options by clicking the share icon on top right or share straight to Facebook with by the Facebook icon.

+When your device is not connected to the network, it will direct you to your settings.